jstamn/fictional-spoon/x_team_rules.md

 ## How we will communicate difficulties with a task assigned to us

 Send an email to the group or team leader saying that you are having difficulties with a specific problem or trouble getting started ect.
 Then other group members can try to help as much as they can without doing the entire thing for the person.
+We will also have a Groupme so any small issues can be freely discussed.

 ## How we will back up each other to ensure that deadlines are not missed